PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 To add a new item, click the New Item button.
 You will see a pop-up menu with three item types.

   - Normal item.
 This item type can be an application, a document, a folder or a website.
+It can also be a shortcut to one of these types.

   - Pop-Up List.
 This item type is a window that can contain normal items and other pop-up lists.